alexfernandez/alexfernandez.github.io/2024/avis-minima.md

 We will reuse the shape from the [Aves Æternæ article](https://pinchito.es/2024/aves-aeternae): an ellipsoid with a major axis twice the minor axis.
-The size of the major axis will determine the weight of the displaced air, and thus its buoyancy (or weight that we can lift):
+The size of the major axis will determine the weight of the displaced air, and thus its buoyancy (or weight that we can lift).
+Note: these weights are approximate as we will see below.

 |Major axis|Weight|
 |---|---|